Are men today as tough, and as fit as previous generations?

 Here are the rules.

-- You’ll need to do the five exercise and a partner will judge your movements and tally your score based on your performance.
+- You’ll need to do the five exercises and a partner will judge your movements and tally your score based on your performance.

 - Your score will be based on the number of reps on the first four movements and your time for activities that involve running.

-- Your execution of the movements need to be flawless, following strict form and sloppy movements do not count as repetitions.
+- Your execution of the movements needs to be flawless, following strict form and sloppy movements do not count as repetitions.

 Here are more specific instructions.

 - Pull-ups - As many repetitions as possible.
 Strict.
 Chin above the bar.
 No kipping or jerking movement.
 Unbroken.

 - Squat Jumps - As many rounds as possible.
 Strict.
 Ass to grass.
 End with an erect position.
 Unbroken.

 - Push-ups - As many rounds as possible.
 Chest to the ground and arms straight at the end of each rep. Unbroken.

 - Sit-ups - As many repetitions as possible for two minutes.